gauti-tag/tcorpandco/README.md

 # tcorpandco
-static a website for a start-up
+built a static website for a start-up